George Preston (British Army officer, died 1748): The 1745

-On the outbreak of the Jacobite rising of 1745 the London government sent General Joshua Guest to take command of the garrison of the Edinburgh Castle.
+On the outbreak of the Jacobite rising of 1745 the London government sent Lieutenant-General Joshua Guest to take command of the garrison of the Edinburgh Castle.
 On one view, that of James Grant, after the battle of Prestonpans, Guest was deterred from surrendering the castle merely by the resolute Preston; but, according to John Home, Guest deliberately spread a rumour that he was at the point of surrendering the castle, to detain the Highlanders in a siege of the castle.

 In any case the aged Preston was active and determined, and (Grant says) was wheeled in an armchair round all the guards, every two hours.
 When the Jacobite forces sent a flag of truce to the castle, and threatened, unless it were surrendered, to burn Valleyfield, he replied that in that case he would have his majesty's cruisers burn down Wemyss Castle: the Earl of Wemyss had a son Lord Elcho who was a general in the service of the Young Pretender.